 - No conflict of interest or confusion regarding the child’s needs — we are independent mental health professionals

-- Ongoing staff training, supervision, and total service monitoring, by licensed professional psychologists
+- Ongoing staff training and service monitoring by licensed professional psychologists

 - 30+ years experience in Special Education, including ADHD, ID, DD, and Autistic Spectrum Disorders

 Summary of Advocacy services

 Our Model of BHRS/IBHS works!
 The Institute for Behavior Change (IBC) is pleased to announce the submission of a Program Assessment to the National Registry of Evidence-based Programs and Practices (NREPP) sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA) documenting the effectiveness of our model of BHRS called Effective Treatment in a Wraparound Cup® The Program Assessment is available here.

 The staff of The Institute for Behavior Change include a certified school psychologist and licensed professional psychologists, and over 100 direct-service providers of behavioral support and mental health treatment to children and adolescents every year; some have been with us for 15 years or more.
-Privately and as members of the Network for Behavior Change, the psychologists have presented professional testimony at Due Process Hearings, conducted hundreds of psychoeducational and psychodiagnostic evaluations of children of all ages, and have been carefully supervising the delivery of EPSDT funded “Behavioral Health Rehabilitation Services” (BHRS).
+Privately and as members of the Network for Behavior Change, the psychologists have presented professional testimony at Due Process Hearings and have conducted hundreds of psychoeducational and psychodiagnostic evaluations of children of all ages.

 Additional information about advocacy and Case Management assistance provided by the Executive Director of the Institute for Behavior Change is available at www.OurCaseManager.pro